SAP-samples/teched2025-AD161/exercises/ex1/README.md

     annotate sap.common.Languages with @cds.autoexpose:false;
     ```
     As the auto-exposure mechanism of the compiler doesn't yet seamlessly work together
-    with exporting and importing APIs, we need to apply these annotations as a workaround.
+    with exporting and importing APIs, you need to apply these annotations as a workaround.

 4. Have a look at the new folder _apis/flights-data_.